Urban Creators Impact Summary

 Students and volunteers engaged

-Curated 68 Public Events which engaged 9,835 attendees while building visibility for 412 emerging artists and 191 small/local businesses
+Curated 306 Public Art Events and Markets, which engaged 18,513 attendees while building visibility for 534 emerging artists and 371 local businesses

-Incubated and invested in the growth of 5 local businesses
+Incubated the growth of 5 local businesses and organizations

-By transforming vacant land into urban gardens, we have cultivated opportunities for countless neighbors, students, and stakeholders to access organic produce, grow their own food, and develop intimate relationships with the earth, all rooted in love, respect, and reciprocity.
-Through this transformative process, our farm/gardens have helped to improve the overall health of our neighborhood, while restoring local ecosystems and biodiversity.
+By transforming vacant land into urban gardens, we have cultivated opportunities for countless neighbors, students, and stakeholders to access organic produce, participate in growing their own food and medicine, and develop intimate relationships with the earth, all rooted in love, respect, and reciprocity.
+Through this transformative process, our farm/gardens have helped to build food sovereignty in our community, while restoring local ecosystems and biodiversity.

-Provided fresh produce for dozens local families each year, as well as infrastructure for 16 local families to grow their own food
+Provided fresh produce for hundreds local families each year, as well as infrastructure for 16 local families to grow their own food

 Revitalized 3 acres of blighted land into a thriving network of urban farms, gardens, public parks, and artistic venues